James Sunderland (Silent Hill): Appearances

 James Sunderland was introduced as the protagonist of the 2001 survival horror game Silent Hill 2, developed by the group Team Silent.
-He is a widower of white descent with blonde hair, wearing an army jacket, gray polo shirt, and jeans.
+He is a widower of white descent with blonde hair, wearing an army jacket, gray polo shirt, blue jeans and black Chelsea boots.
 At age 29 by the time of the game's events, his previous occupation was as a store clerk.
 Prior to the game's events, he decided to travel to the tourist resort of Silent Hill, located in the American state of Maine, because of a supposed letter from his deceased wife Mary Shepherd-Sunderland.

 In the game's events, he read a letter apparently from his deceased wife Mary, who redirected him to go to their "special place" known as "Silent Hill".
 The town was clouded by a mysterious force called the "Otherworld" that changed its atmosphere and hosts a variety of hostile and grotesque monsters, among them the major antagonist Pyramid Head.
 He also encountered three human characters, namely Eddie Dombrowski, Angela Orosco, and a young child named Laura.
 James also met an assertive doppelgänger of Mary named Maria, who eventually served as the final antagonist in most game endings.
 The game later reveals based on a VHS tape playing at a television that James smothered his dying wife at a hospital bed with a pillow, confirming to the player that James killed his wife.
 Silent Hill 2 has multiple endings that determine James' fate based on his emotional guilt depending on the player's prior actions, including two joke endings.

-James also makes short or cameo appearances in joke "UFO" endings of Silent Hill 3 and Silent Hill: Shattered Memories and a joke "cake" ending of Silent Hill: Downpour.
-In the UFO ending of the 2024 remake of Silent Hill 2, a PS2 version of James Sunderland and an alien kidnap the modern variant of James then take him to a UFO ship.
+James also makes short or cameo appearances in joke "UFO" endings of Silent Hill 3 and Silent Hill: Shattered Memories and the joke "cake" and "spring break" endings of Silent Hill: Downpour and Silent Hill: Book of Memories.
+In the UFO ending of the 2024 remake of Silent Hill 2, a PS2 version of James Sunderland (replacing the original game's Harry Mason) and an alien kidnap the modern variant of James then take him to a UFO ship.
 He is additionally referenced in Silent Hill 4: The Room by his father Frank Sunderland, who noted that his son disappeared in Silent Hill years before the game's events.
+He also makes an appearance in the 2026 film Return to Silent Hill.